Discover unique ideas to make your office Christmas party unforgettable.

 Christmas Decorations for an Office Party

-Most pictures you’ll find online are very over-the-top.
-At PartyWizz, we think it’s easier to keep it simple.
-Especially if you need to take down the decorations afterwards.
-A well-decorated tree, a few baubles hanging around the room and some candy canes is all you need.
+Most photos you see online are very over the top.
+At PartyWizz, we think it is easier to keep things simple, especially if you need to take everything down afterwards.
+A well decorated tree, a few baubles around the room and some candy canes are more than enough.

 Christmas Party Invitation ideas

-Great Christmas party invitations are key.
-They build anticipation at work, set the tone of the event and announce the party theme.
-Check out our planning a Christmas party for some practical invitation planning tips.
+Great Christmas party invitations help build anticipation at work, set the tone of the event and announce the party theme.

 Printed Invitations

-Fun-tip: If you want to go the extra mile, you can ask Santa (or multiple Santa if you’re a big company) to hand these out in person
+If you want to go the extra mile, you could even ask someone from the team to hand them out in person for added impact.

 Slow Reveal